Q: How can I become a wellness vendor?

 Q: That’s only three times.

 A: Good catch.
 You’re smarter than a wellness vendor (except “that’s only three times” isn’t technically a question).
 The third time was when Michael O’Donnell’s promotional trade journal accused us of “bullying.”
 Curiously, he didn’t challenge any of our findings, preferring instead to whine about our direct style.
 It’s worth noting we adopted this direct style only after we were blacklisted for publishing a very respectful, award-winning category bestseller pointing out none of the Wellness Ignoratis’ numbers added up.
-Perhaps because he’s not familiar with Harvard and Johns Hopkins, or doesn’t read Forbes, he accused us of lacking “credentials.”
+Perhaps because he’s not familiar with Harvard and Johns Hopkins, or doesn’t read the Wall Street Journal or Forbes, he accused us of lacking “credentials.”

 Q: Is this accusation ironic?